MaximBurau/nyc-realtime-transit-app/README.md

 # nyc-realtime-transit-app
-app that shows realtime train data using New York City's MTA transport api using C++
+C++ app that shows realtime train data using New York City's MTA transport api